UPDATED: New stay-at-home order to apply to Kern late Sunday night

 The other three regions — Northern California, Bay Area and Greater Sacramento — each had more than 20 percent ICU capacity on Saturday, according to the state.

 "We’re in zombie apocalypse territory on the epidemiological side of things," said Andrew Noymer, associate professor of public health at UC Irvine, speaking of the COVID-19 situation statewide.
-He said he believed the state’s order is necessary though he understands why some are opposed to it, in particular small restaurant and business owners.
+He said he believed the state’s order is necessary though he understands why some are opposed to it, in particular owners of small restaurants and businesses.

 Nick Hansa, a local physician and owner of Chef’s Choice Noodle Bar in downtown Bakersfield, said Saturday he was preparing to shift his restaurant back to takeout-only mode.
 He bemoaned yet another change to his business model, which also affects his employees and their income.